eintmyatthu/HomeAppliancesRentalSystem/ReadMe.txt

 2.After download mysql server and workbench installs mysqldump file to your mysql server local database

- - In my assignment "Eaint_Myat_Thu_P0021812_DDOOCP" folder, I have included "rental_appliances" SQL file.
+ - I have included "rental_appliances" SQL file.

  - Please import this "rental_appliances" SQL file into the MySQL Workbench.